Graduate degrees: M.S. in civil and environmental engineering; Ph.D. in civil and environmental engineering

 The Transportation Studies Program offers the graduate Certificate in Transportation Studies, which requires 18 s.h. of credit.
 The program focuses on the varied and complex problems of transportation and on interdisciplinary approaches to addressing them.
 The Departments of Civil and Environmental Engineering, Industrial and Systems Engineering, Mechanical Engineering (College of Engineering), Economics (Tippie College of Business), Geographical and Sustainability Sciences (College of Liberal Arts and Sciences), and the School of Urban and Regional Planning (Graduate College) participate in the program.

 The certificate is coordinated by the School of Urban and Regional Planning.
-See Certificate in Transportation Studies in the Catalog.
+See the Certificate in Transportation Studies in the Catalog.

 Related Certificate: Wind Energy

 The undergraduate Certificate in Wind Energy is interdisciplinary.
 Work for the certificate focuses on energy, environment, and information science.
 The certificate integrates course work and faculty expertise from the Departments of Civil and Environmental Engineering, Electrical and Computer Engineering, Mechanical Engineering (College of Engineering), and Geographical and Sustainability Sciences (College of Liberal Arts and Sciences).
-The certificate is administered by the Department of Mechanical Engineering; see Certificate in Wind Energy in the Catalog.
+The certificate is administered by the Department of Mechanical Engineering; see the Certificate in Wind Energy in the Catalog.

 Undergraduate Programs of Study